AndreaPi/A-Gentle-Intro-Reading-Group/Reading notes.md

 Proof: same as for CQR.

-**Advantages of conformalized regession based on uncertainty scalars**
+**Advantages of conformalized regression based on uncertainty scalars**
 - no need to retrain the model,  as long as it outputs an uncertainty scalar together with the point prediction (or it can be made to do so with minor modifications, e.g. MC Dropout)
 - `sklearn`-like library available [crepes](https://github.com/henrikbostrom/crepes)